aboutcode-org/univers/README.rst

 Why?
 ----

-Why ceate this seemingly redundant library?
+Why create this seemingly redundant library?
 The official python-debian tools and several other utilities already provide similar capabilities!

 On the surface this is correct, but there are several differences and reasons